Martin County Artificial Reefs

 The material used for the nearshore reefs was the concrete debris from the removal of the Evans Crary Bridge, which was replaced with a high-rise bridge crossing the St. Lucie River between Stuart and Sewalls Point.
 This material consisted of concrete bridge pieces, predominantly pilings, with some deck span pieces.

 To date, dozens of artificial reefs have been deployed.
 They are monitored annually for marine activity and structural status by the Florida Oceanographic Society Research Dive Team.
-The Florida Fish & Wildlife Conservation Commission has been a valuable partner in underwriting this monitoring, and in providing grants that fund other important coastal engineering artificial reef construction projects.
+The Florida Fish & Wildlife Conservation Commission has been a valuable partner in underwriting this monitoring, and in providing grants that fund other important coastal public works artificial reef construction projects.

 A recent addition is the Reef Ball Program, which is coordinated through the Martin County Environmental Studies Center of the Martin County School District.
 Each year, students construct “reef balls,” which are then deployed in the St. Lucie River to create habitats for fish and underwater organisms.
 This unique learning experience broadens their understanding of our aquatic ecology while creating new environments that foster marine life.